 How treatment products are formulated

-Poisons or toxicants are typically delivered in an attractant bait matrix.
+Poisons or toxicants are typically delivered in an attractant known as a bait matrix.
 This matrix may be in the form of a solid, a powder, a paste or a liquid.
 The composition of this bait matrix is tailored to the food preferences of the target ant species.

 A particular bait matrix or treatment product may be successful in managing a species in one environment but not another.
 When trying to manage an invasive ant species, it is important to gather as much information about baits that have been successful in environments comparable to your own before commencing any management activity.